-When you’re first starting out, deciding exactly what products to sell and can be a challenge, especially if you do not have a reserve supply.
+When you’re first starting out, deciding exactly what products to sell and market can be a challenge, especially if you do not have a reserve supply.
 When you’re working to decide what products you will sell, clearly market those products and professionally display them.
 It may even be worth hiring a photographer to take pictures of such products.

 2. Decide how you will market those products.